Scifabric/pybossa.github.io/blog/_posts/2014-11-23-Meet_Clara.md

 # Tell me about your career to date?

 I have degrees in Advertising and Communications and I’m currently studying for a Masters in Digital Products Design and User Experience.
 I have worked for advertising agencies – such as Havas Media, Young & Rubicam, and some smaller agencies –  as well as for some TV channels.
-But I’ve grown disenchanted with advertising (don't go down that road kids!) and want to move into a field I can feel passionate about.
+But I’ve grown disenchanted with advertising and want to move into a field I can feel passionate about.

 # How did you find PyBossa?